Marriage Counseling Wake Forest NC

 At the core of my work is Emotionally Focused Therapy (EFT)—the gold standard in couples counseling and the only approach recommended by the American Psychological Association.
 EFT helps partners move beyond surface-level conflict and finally understand the deeper patterns that keep them feeling stuck, disconnected, or unloved.

-For some couples, I also integrate Ketamine-Assisted Psychotherapy (KAP).
+For some couples, I also integrate Ketamine-Assisted Psychotherapy (KAP) and Brainspotting.
 Ketamine opens the brain to new possibilities, softens defenses, and allows couples to access emotions and experiences that traditional talk therapy can’t always reach.
+Brainspotting uses specific eye positions to locate and process trauma and stuck emotions held deep in the brain and body.
 When combined with EFT, the results can feel almost magical—deep breakthroughs, a sense of safety you haven’t felt in years, and a new way of being with each other that changes everything.

 I’m also deeply committed to my own growth as a therapist.
 I’m always traveling for advanced trainings, learning from the best in the field, and expanding my toolbox so I can bring the most effective, cutting-edge modalities to my clients.
 Soon, I’ll be offering Brainspotting—a powerful therapy for trauma and emotional healing that works directly with the brain and body.